Department of Computer Science

 - Graduate Certificate

 Graduates of the computer science program have recently accepted employment in major local and national businesses and industries.
 Many have chosen positions in North Dakota and adjoining states.
 With the wide use of computers and the Internet there is a growing need for computer specialists within North Dakota, the region, and the nation.
-Graduates are typically offered attractive starting salaries.
+Graduates are typically offered attractive and competitive starting salaries.
 Placement rates are high, and job prospects are projected to grow dramatically in upcoming years.